hdevillers/go-fannot-documentation/docs/source/usage/run_fannot.rst

 .. important::

     * The names (IDs) of these proteins must be unique.
-If different proteins share the same name, collisions may occure during the last step of the process, when rewritting final annotation files.
+If different proteins share the same name, collisions may occur during the last step of the process, when rewriting final annotation files.
     * These IDs should refer to an existing **qualifier** in the source annotation file, such as ``/locus_tag``, ``/protein_id`` or ``/standard_name``.

 List of ``refdbs``
 ------------------

-The second requierment of ``fannot-run`` is a list of ``refdbs`` previouly built with the ``uniprot-create-refdb`` program.
+The second requirement of ``fannot-run`` is a list of ``refdbs`` previously built with the ``uniprot-create-refdb`` program.
 These ``refdbs`` are identified by their IDs, which correspond to the ``-r`` argument value of ``uniprot-create-refdb``.
 They are provided as a coma-separated list to the the ``fannot-run`` program (see examples next section).